-Results management includes communicating the results of anti-doping tests to NGBs, and presenting cases before the National Anti-Doping Panel (NADP) in respect of athletes and / or Athlete Support Personnel (ASP) charged with committing an Anti-Doping Rule Violation (ADRV).
+Results management includes communicating the results of anti-doping tests to National Governing Bodies (NGBs), and presenting cases before the National Anti-Doping Panel (NADP), in respect of athletes and/or Athlete Support Personnel (ASP) charged with committing an Anti-Doping Rule Violation (ADRV).
 In total, there are 10 ADRVs under the 2015 World Anti-Doping Code.

 After a sample is provided by an athlete, the Doping Control Officer (DCO) will send the samples to a World Anti-Doping Agency (WADA) accredited laboratory, maintaining a secure chain of custody.

 On arrival at the laboratory, the A-sample is analysed and the B-sample frozen.
 There are three possible outcomes following sample analysis;